robcast/digilib/doc/src/site/markdown/digilib-config.md

 <parameter name="use-authorization" value="false" />
 ```

-Enables authorization.
+Enable or disable all authorization.
+If `use-authorization` is `true` it also needs to be configured
+using `authnops-class` and `authzops-class` and the `auth-file`.

 ### IIIF API options

-The options configure the [IIIF](iiif-api) interface.
+The options configure the IIIF interface.
+For more information see the [digilib IIIF documentation](iiif-api)

 ```xml
 <parameter name="iiif-api-version" value="2.1" />
 ```

-The supported IIIF API version. **FIXME**? shouldn't that be set programmatically?
+The IIIF API version for the generated `info.json` information response.

 ```xml
 <parameter name="iiif-info-cors" value="true" />